ptondereau/laravel-packme/README.md

 Laravel PackMe
 =================

+#### Tests are the go but this tool works ;)

 [![Build Status](https://travis-ci.org/ptondereau/laravel-packme.svg?branch=master)](https://travis-ci.org/ptondereau/laravel-packme)
 [![StyleCI](https://styleci.io/repos/61112074/shield)](https://styleci.io/repos/61112074)

 Laravel PackMe is a project starter pack which combine all basic stuff (src, tests) in order to develop a package for Laravel 5.*.
+It takes care about tests and best pratices I gathered over some cool repository.
+With one command line, you are ready to develop a package in good condition.
+It works like Laravel installer.

 Most of this repository's common practices comes from [Graham Campbell](https://github.com/GrahamCampbell).
 You should follow him!